5 Small Businesses That Make Innovative & Custom 5th Gen 4Runner Products

 Find It Online:

-While Al enjoys wheelin’ with his friends almost every weekend, he didn’t particularly enjoy the task of airing up and down.
+While Al enjoys wheelin’ with his friends almost every weekend, he doesn’t particularly enjoy airing up and down.
 As a result, he bought one of those four-way hoses to do it more efficiently.
 He shared that his first time using it was also his last.

-The whole process of untangling the hoses, laying them out for all four tires only to do the same in reverse once finished seemed like a lot of tedious work.
-Not to mention all the associated gear taking up a storage spot in your vehicle that had to be easily accessible.
+The whole process of untangling the hoses, laying them out for all four tires, and then doing the same in reverse once finished seemed like a lot of tedious work.
+Not to mention, all the associated gear had to be stored in an easily accessible spot in your vehicle.

-Looking for built-in hose systems lead Al to a lot of dead ends.
-Eventually, Al came across one company that seemed to share his vision for a hose system.
-He eagerly emailed them but with no response after a few days, he gave them a call that went unanswered.
-Al found out that this company went out of business so his ideal hose setup was still unavailable anywhere on the market.
+Looking for built-in hose systems led Al to many dead ends.
+Eventually, he came across one company that seemed to share his vision for a hose system.
+He eagerly emailed them, but with no response after a few days, he gave them a call that went unanswered.
+Al found out that this company went out of business, so his ideal hose setup was still unavailable anywhere on the market.
 The only thing left to do was to make it himself.

-The first week was a flurry of online orders for fittings, hoses, and quick connectors.
-Excited about the potential of sharing a working prototype with his friends on a weekend trip, Al worked a few late nights getting everything assembled and working.
+The first week saw a flurry of online orders for fittings, hoses, and quick connectors.
+Excited about the potential of sharing a working prototype with his friends on a weekend trip, Al worked a few late nights to get everything assembled and working.

-The result was a solid first prototype that even lasted until he later sold his 4Runner.
+The result was a solid first prototype that lasted until he sold his 4Runner.
 The inaugural Wifey Air System had everyone gathering around his 4Runner to see it working.

 First Prototype of the Wifey Air System

 Al wasn’t in it for the money.
-He had just built an awesome system that was easy to use and tucked neatly away under the vehicle; so why not share it with everyone?
-He did just that and you can even see a full parts list on some of his older YouTube videos.
-Even with a full parts list, there were a few people who didn’t have the time or interest in assembling it themselves.
-Al built those people kits on occasion but his overall order volume wasn’t high.
+He had just built an awesome system that was easy to use and tucked neatly away under the vehicle, so why not share it with everyone?
+He did just that, and you can even see a full parts list on some of his older YouTube videos.
+Even with a full parts list, a few people didn’t have the time or interest in assembling it themselves.
+Al built those people kits on occasion, but his overall order volume wasn’t high.

 Wifey Air System with some dust